oracle/oci-react-samples/mtdrworkshop/backend/Readme.md

 ## **Task 1**: Build and push the Docker images to the OCI Registry

 The OCI Container Regisry is where your Docker images are managed.
-A container registry should have been created for you in your compartment.
+A container registry should have been created for you in Lab 1 in your compartment.

 1. Edit ./backend/src/main/java/com/oracle/todoapp/Main.java

     - Locate the following code fragment

     ![](images/CORS-Main.png " ")
-    - Replace `eu-frankfurt-1` in  `"https://objectstorage.eu-frankfurt-1.oraclecloud.com"` by your region
+    - Replace `eu-frankfurt-1` in  `"https://objectstorage.eu-frankfurt-1.oraclecloud.com"` with your region

     - Save the file